-STIR monitors the key challenges and risks regularly.
+STiR monitors the key challenges and risks regularly.
 Currently these are:

 1. Funding gap and local philanthropy - It has been a challenging time on the funding scenario across the globe.
-At STiR we have focused on local philanthropy as core to our funding strategy specifically in geographies where this is prominent.
-But the space has been slow to show progress and the post-pandemic challenges have resulted in shifting dynamics in the funding space.
-We have further invested in adding resources to the fundraising team locally and diversifying the approach including high net worth individuals (HNIs).
-We have built a strong pipeline and the team is already working on the needs for the next year ensuring regular conversations and engagement with partners as we progress through this year.
+At STIR we have focussed on local philanthropy as core to our funding strategy specifically in geographies where local philanthropy is prominent.
+But the space has been slow to show progress post pandemic with shifting priorities of funders and the landscape moving to other aspects of education which can show immediate impact.
+However, we had further invested in adding resources to fundraising teams locally and diversifying the approach including High Net worth Individuals (HNIs) and exploring regional hub opportunities.
+We have built a strong pipeline and the team is continuously working on the needs for the next year ensuring regular conversations and engagement with partners as we progress through this year.
+Staff attrition in the team in India had slowed the space though we are making every possible effort to support locally.